swysocki/swysocki.github.io/_posts/2022-10-30-windows-native-python-development-setup.md

 Windows uses
 [AppExecutionAlias](https://learn.microsoft.com/en-us/windows/apps/desktop/modernize/desktop-to-uwp-extensions)
 to direct the `python` command to the Microsoft store.
 The instructions above give us two options to disable the behavior, modify the `$env:Path` or disable the aliases in the Setting UI.
-I that installing Python will place its Path variable at a higher priority than the alias.
+I assume that installing Python will place its path variable at a higher priority than the alias.

 ### Python Installation (for real this time)